clevelandmusicco/HothouseExamples/README.md

 ## Open Source Hardware

-The Hothouse has been released as [Open Source Hardware](https://oshwa.org/resources/open-source-hardware-definition/) distributed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
+The Hothouse is released as [Open Source Hardware](https://oshwa.org/resources/open-source-hardware-definition/) distributed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
 If you're an avid DIYer familiar with the process of PCB fabrication using gerber, BOM, and CPL/Centroid files, you can find everything you need in my [open-source-pedals repo](https://github.com/clevelandmusicco/open-source-pedals).
 Whether you buy a retail kit or you get the boards fabricated and source the parts yourself, all the code in the HothouseExamples repo should work.

 ## Third-Party Support